 Professional Commitments and Dispositions

-The Department of Education has established three goals and eight institutional standards that guide our preparation of prospective teachers.
+The Education Department has established three goals and eight institutional standards that guide our preparation of prospective teachers.
 These goals and standards represent the professional commitments and dispositions of both teacher education faculty and teacher-candidates.

 Education Department Standards